mohsenbakhit/mohsenbakhit/README.md

 # Hello, I'm Mohsen Bakhit

 I'm a Computer Science student at the University of British Columbia (UBC), passionate about programming and technology.
-I have a diverse skill set and a keen interest in Machine Learning and Economics.
+I have a diverse skill set and a keen interest in Artificial Intelligence .
 Let me tell you a bit more about myself!

 ## About Me

-- 📚 I'm currently pursuing a Bachelor's degree in Computer Science at UBC.
+- 📚 I'm currently pursuing a Bachelor's degree in Computer Science @ UBC.
+- 👔 Working as a Software Engineering Intern at Codecertain.ai
 - 💻 Proficient in Python, C++.
-- 🤖 Passionate about Machine Learning and it's applications in financial and economic modelling.
+- 🤖 Passionate about Neuromorphic Computing.
 - 🌐 Always eager to learn and explore new technologies.

 ## Skills